Light8ight/gravity-hopper/README.md

 # Gravity Hopper: Jump on platforms, defy gravity, collect bonuses, and compete globally.
 **Read the full project description on itch.io: https://light8ight.itch.io/gravity-hopper**
-### Links to the finished versions of the game can be found there!
+### Links to the released versions of the game can be found there!